BlurryFace04/KeyWhisperer/README.md

 ### Rubber Ducky:
 You can create a script for Rubber Ducky using the following steps:

-1. Use the payload.txt provided in the source code and create a inject.bin (binary payload file) from here: https://payloadstudio.hak5.org/community/
+1. Use the [payload.txt](https://github.com/BlurryFace04/KeyWhisperer/edit/main/payload.txt) provided in the source code and create a inject.bin (binary payload file) from [Hak5 PayloadStudio](https://payloadstudio.hak5.org/community/)
 2. Copy the inject.bin file to the root of the Rubber Ducky's microSD card.
 3. Insert the Rubber Ducky into the target system and the payload script will automatically execute the startup.exe file.
 <br>